 In our list, we included brands and models that are the most valued running shoes among users in many different locations, with many different types of climate.
 It is really up to each runner to decide what type of environmental needs they need to be met for there own running or training.
 The traction of the best shoes for running needed to be well regarded by users, providing a positive grip on the intended surfaces.

 For footwear that may be used in multiple weather conditions, some type of protection from the elements is ideal as well.
 Take a look at the following as well--and make sure to apply it all to your own specific needs and preferences as well!

 Whether you are a road runner, trail runner, or someone who likes to mix it up, it is important to know what you are getting into.
 When you take a look at user reviews make sure that the shoes were used in terrains where you will use them.
-If you know you will be strictly road running, then don't weigh too much on users who found their shoes didn't hold up because they decided to take them off the road even though they weren't supposed to.
+If you know you will be strictly road running, then don't weigh too much on users who found their running sneakers didn't hold up because they decided to take them off the road even though they weren't supposed to.

 Material, construction, and additional features

 This is incredibly important because different terrains call for different types of materials, construction, and additional features.
 If you like to hit technical terrain you will want reinforcement and additional durability features on your shoes while if you are a road runner you will want to stick with seamless construction and more lightweight designs.